ashutoshnayakIE/ABTesting/README.md

 7. Profit maximizing of A/B Testing (Marketing Science article)

 ## Explaning the data for the toy example
 The dataset for the topy example is a simple dataset taken from kaggle (link shown in the next section).
+The data set contains information such as unit of diversion (userid), time stamp, group of a user (control or treatment), landing page (new or old) and converted (yes/no).
+Landing page for control group should always be the old page and for the treatment group should be the new page.

 ## Resources
 1. Udacity free course on A/B Testing